FAQ - Faculty and Staff

 Delayed opening

 Employees who are not identified as “Essential On-Site Weather, Emergency, and Event Personnel” are expected to arrive at work by the designated opening time.
 Employees arriving after the designated time will be charged the full amount of time that they are late, and employees who do not come to work will be charged a full day's absence – unless other arrangements are made with their supervisor.
-Employees whose shift begins after the delayed opening time should report to work as regularly scheduled.
+Employees whose work start time begins after the delayed opening time should report to work as regularly scheduled.

 Employees identified as “Essential On-Site Weather, Emergency, and Event Personnel” should report by their regularly scheduled start time, regardless of the announced delayed opening, unless otherwise advised by their supervisor.
-“Weather or event-essential personnel” arriving after their scheduled start time will be charged the full amount of time that they are late, and employees not coming to work will be charged a full day’s absence – unless other arrangements are made with their supervisor.
+“Essential On-site Weather, Emergency, and Event Personnel” arriving after their scheduled start time will be charged the full amount of time that they are late, and employees not coming to work will be charged a full day’s absence – unless other arrangements are made with their supervisor.

 Early dismissal